yunfengzhou-hub/flink-ml/flink-ml-benchmark/README.md

 ### Prerequisites

-Before using Flink ML's CLI, make sure you have installed the following in your local environment.
+Before using Flink ML's CLI, make sure you have installed Flink 1.14 in your local environment, and that you have started a Flink cluster locally.

-- Java 8
-- Maven 3.1.0 or higher
-- Flink 1.14

-And make sure that you have started a Flink cluster locally.
 If not, you can start a standalone session with the following command.

 ```bash
 $ start-cluster